 ARMOR's OPV (Organic Photovoltaic) film solution has been applied to the Cité des Congrès building in Nantes, France.
 (Photo credit: G. Satre.) collectors with a coating that prevents corrosion and enhances adhesion, while reducing internal electrical resistance.
 The En' Safe® current collectors designed by ARMOR aim to increase the service life, performance and safety of Lithium-ion batteries and Ultracapacitors.
 They indirectly contribute to the development of electric and hybrid vehicles, as well as to the integration of renewable energy into the electric grid.
 The need for effective and accessibly priced energy storage solutions is becoming increasingly urgent.
 This highly technological product is the result of advanced expertise and is the fruit of 90 years' experience.
 ARMOR Solar Power Films Division: Providing solar energy to a maximum number of people via ASCA® organic photovoltaic film, the flexible and semitransparent organic photovoltaic film serving a wide range of applications.
-With the support of its globally recognized expertise in the formulation of high-quality inks and in the high-speed coating of fine layers on ultrathin film, ARMOR has designed a photovoltaic and environmentally friendly innovation: the ASCA® film.
+With the support of its globally recognized expertise in the formulation of high-quality inks and in the highspeed coating of fine layers on ultrathin film, ARMOR has designed a photovoltaic and environmentally friendly innovation: the ASCA® film.

 The unique properties of this new photovoltaic technology open up exciting new possibilities in the sectors of construction, mobility, street furniture and connected objects.
 ARMOR solar power films in partnership with ENGIE Entreprises & Collectivités and Nantes Métropole, deployed its ASCA organic photovoltaic film at the Cité des Congrès conference center in Nantes.

-Furthermore, the end of life of the ASCA® film has been anticipated right from the design stage, making the product 100 percent recoverable, in keeping with ARMOR's environmental goals.

-The ARMOR 3D Division designs formulates and introduces materials offering new mechanical, thermal and electrical properties.
+Furthermore, the end of life of the ASCA® film has been anticipated right from the design stage, making the product 100 percent recoverable, in keeping with ARMOR's environmental The ARMOR 3D Division designs formulates and introduces materials offering new mechanical, thermal and electrical properties.
 Through its Kimya brand, ARMOR works closely with manufacturers to meet their needs in the areas of functional prototyping, tooling production and manufacture of specific components in small runs.
 Additive manufacturing is disrupting the way parts are being designed and produced.
 Additive manufacturing is notably used for producing parts in the aerospace, defense and automotive sectors.
 More than 90 materials are currently being developed at its production site in Nantes, France.

-The Future is in Co-industrialization

-In each of its diverse divisions,

-ARMOR's growth model is based on

-co-industrialization: the international

-expansion of the company as a driver

-for the development of the French

-production facilities.
-Co-industrialization

-consists of manufacturing in France and

-of seeking out growth beyond France and

-Europe in order to boost employment in

-France.
+The Future is in Co-industrialization In each of its diverse divisions, ARMOR's growth model is based on co-industrialization: the international expansion of the company as a driver for the development of the French production facilities.
+Co-industrialization consists of manufacturing in France and of seeking out growth beyond France and Europe in order to boost employment in For ARMOR, co-industrialization means successful globalization.
+It is a commitment to its company and its employees.
+It's goal is the health of France, Europe and the globe.
+ARMOR sets its sights high.
+However, it has 100 years of history and a portfolio of diverse companies that have succeeded because a determined group of chemists persevered.
+Viva la France and Viva ARMOR.